 A more traditional example might be the Half-Golem template, which has people repaired with magically powered mechanical parts.
 Eventually they go nuts because Cybernetics Eat Your Soul.

 This also turned out to be a popular method of justifying new versions of Transformers characters to sell more toys.
 Since they're already robots to begin with, it usually works out fine.
+In fact, it's not unusual for Transformers to go though this several times over the course of their lives.

 In Deus Ex: Human Revolution, bio-mechanical augmentation is a state of the art but highly controversial science.
 The guy being rebuilt in the image is protagonist Adam Jensen, chief of security at one of the leading augmentation corporations, who was severely injured in a brutal and highly coordinated attack on the company's headquarters; Adam's employer augments him in order to save his life.
 It turns out later on that Adam was genetically engineered to be able to accept augments without needing constant dozes of the drug Neuropozyne to prevent implant rejection, and his employer took advantage of this to stuff him with every piece of advanced military hardware they had to make him into a killing machinenote At first it's implied that he was almost fully augmented due to the rather extreme damage to his body, but an easily missed email at the local LIMB clinic indicates that only Adam's chest and left arm were damaged beyond repair: a neat little clause in his employment contract resulted in Sarif having the legal authority to remove his two perfectly functioning legs and other arms to replace them with augmentations, and cut open his skull for more good times.
 Funny thing is, the email fails to mention the large caliber bullet Adam took in his left temple, so its veracity is questionable.

 On a larger scale, people in the Human Revolution universe are evenly divided between pro and anti augmentation stances, but anyone can choose to get an augmentation.
 The only limiting factors are money, and the subsequent lifetime use of Neuropozyne to prevent implant rejection syndrome (a build-up of scar tissue that impairs both biologic and mechanical operation).
 Essentially, with enough cash, anyone can invoke We Can Rebuild Him.
+Except for a rare few whose bodies completely reject augments.
+This includes Hugh Darrow, the creator of augmentation technology.
+His bitterness over this leads to very bad things happening in the final act.

 Gruntilda in Banjo-Kazooie: Grunty's Revenge, although instead of being revived as a cyborg, she transfers her soul to a robotic body while she is trapped below a rock.